iszczesniak/cpp/deduction/index.md

 * but not by value.

-We can pass a function by *reference* using the reference type of a function parameter, i.e., `F &`, where `F` is a template parameter of the type kind.
+We can pass a function by *reference* to a function template using the reference type of a function parameter, i.e., `F &`, where `F` is a template parameter of the type kind.
 The deduced template argument is the type of the function passed.
 Example:

 ```cpp
 {% include_relative foo_ref.cc %}
 ```

-We can pass a function by *pointer* using a pointer type of a function parameter, i.e., type `F *`, where `F` is a template parameter of the type kind.
+We can pass a function by *pointer* to a function template using a pointer type of a function parameter, i.e., type `F *`, where `F` is a template parameter of the type kind.
 The deduced template argument is the type of the function passed.
 Example:

 ```cpp
 {% include_relative foo_ptr.cc %}
 ```

 A function name can *decay* to a pointer to the function, which comes from the C language.
-A decay takes place in the example above, where a function name is an argument of a call.
+The decay takes place in the example above, where a function name is an argument of a call.
 A function name does not decay, if the function is passed by reference.

-We can pass a function by *pointer* using a regular (non-reference and non-pointer) type of a function parameter, i.e., `F`, where `F` is a template parameter of the type kind.
+We can pass a function by *pointer* to a function template using a regular (non-reference and non-pointer) type of a function parameter, i.e., `F`, where `F` is a template parameter of the type kind.
 Then the deduced template argument is the pointer type to the function passed, because the function name decays to a pointer.
 Let's note that it's not passing a function by value, because there is no such thing.
 Example:

 ```cpp
 {% include_relative foo_dcy.cc %}
 ```

-### Przekazywanie tablic języka C
+### Passing an array

-Tablicę języka C możemy przekazać do funkcji szablonowej przez:
+We can pass an array by:

-* referencję,
+* reference,

-* wskaźnik,
+* pointer,

-* ale nie wartość.
+* but not by value.

-Tablicę możemy przekazać przez *referencję* używając referencyjnego typu parametru funkcji szablonowej, a dokładnie typu `A &`, gdzie `A` jest typowym parametrem szablonu.
-Wywnioskowanym argumentem będzie typ tablicy.
-Przykład:
+We can pass an array by *reference* to a function template using the reference type of a function parameter, i.e., `A &`, where `A` is a template parameter of the type kind.
+The deduced template argument is the type of the array passed.
+Example:

 ```cpp
 {% include_relative car_ref.cc %}
 ```

-Tablicę możemy przekazać przez *wskaźnik* używając wskaźnikowego typu parametru funkcji szablonowej, a dokładnie typu `A *`, gdzie `A` jest typowym parametrem szablonu.
-Wywnioskowanym argumentem będzie typ tablicy.
-Przykład:
+We can pass an array by *pointer* to a function template using the pointer type of a function parameter, i.e., `A *`, where `A` is a template parameter of the type kind.
+The deduced template argument is the type of the array passed.
+Example:

 ```cpp
 {% include_relative car_ptr.cc %}
 ```

-Jeżeli typem parametru funkcji szablonowej jest zwykły typ (niereferencyjny i niewskaźnikowy), a argumentem wywołania funkcji będzie nazwa tablicy, to do funkcji zostanie przekazany wskaźnik na pierwszy element tablicy (a nie wskaźnik na tablicę), bo:
+If the type of the function parameter in a function template is regular (non-reference and non-pointer), and the function argument is the array name, then a poiner to the first array element (and not a pointer to the array) is passed to the function, because:

-* tablica rozpadnie się na wskaźnik na pierwszy element tablicy,
+* the array decays to the pointer to the first array element,

-* wywnioskowanym argumentem będzie typ wskaźnikowy na element tablicy.
+* the deduced template argument is the pointer type to an array element.

-Oto przykład z rozpadem:
+Here's an example with the decay:

 ```cpp
 {% include_relative car_dcy.cc %}